-The PreACT is given to Sophomores.
-PreACT simulates the ACT testing experience within a shorter test window on all four ACT test subjects: English, math, reading and science.
+The PreACT is given to 8th, 9th, and 10th Graders.
+PreACT simulates the ACT testing experience with all four ACT test subjects: English, math, reading and science.
 The PreACT provides early practice for the ACT test with flexible test administration dates.
-PreACT score and predicted ACT score ranges align to the ACT 1-36 scale.
-Students may opt to share their information with colleges and scholarship agencies.
 ACT Interest Inventory results provide students with a personalized view of interests with college and career alignment.
 Valuable results provide actionable insights to help educators, parents and students make important decisions for the future.
+Sophomores may use results to qualify for Dual Enrollment classes for the junior year.